-Born 1937 in Regina, Saskatchewan, my family moved to BC at when I was 12.
+Born in 1937 in Regina, Saskatchewan, my family moved to BC when I was 12.
 Following (too much) school and university, I spent my working life abroad.
-This experience convinced me that the globe harboured no better place than Metchosin, to which I retired in the early 90’s.
+This experience convinced me that the globe harboured no better place than Metchosin, where I retired in the early 90’s.
 Art became an addiction after I tried it as an antidote to work pressures in the early 80’s.
 Most of my paintings are in oils and acrylics.
 They are “realistic,” and tend to be of things I find of interest, such as annual self-portraits; “political” pieces done in response to social evils; views from rooms where I stay while away from home; rural scenes, animals and events; bodies and faces; and panoramas which stretch standard perspective.
-Most current works are small plein air landscapes.
-I make art because I enjoy the making process, and also the company of others doing the same.
-It’s also fun to hear the (often unexpected) reactions of viewers.
+Most current works are small plein-air landscapes.
+I make art because I enjoy the making process and the company of others doing the same.
+It’s also fun to hear viewers’ (often unexpected) reactions.
 Sales are not a big motivation, but it’s nevertheless satisfying when pieces find good homes.